-WFM confronted leading stakeholders from the industry ranging from architects, developers, consultants and so on, asked them how they perceive sustainability and what measures do they take to ensure that the window system or façade that of their building will positively contribute in making their building eternally sustainable.
+WFM confronted leading stakeholders from the industry ranging from architects, developers, consultants and so on, and asked them how they perceive sustainability and what measures they take to ensure that the window system or façade of their building will positively contribute to making their building eternally sustainable.
 We got various interesting responses:

-“Sustainability has become much more relevant now with increase in sheer scale of the projects with the advent of various options available today”.– says Architect Raman Sikka of Sikka Associates.
-As per him, good planning was the key 15 years back and now as well.
+“Sustainability has become much more relevant now with the increase in the sheer scale of the projects with the advent of various options available today”.– says Architect Raman Sikka of Sikka Associates.
+As per him, good planning was the key 15 years ago and now as well.

-Now it’s being demanded that the building is sustainable, envelop is energy efficient.
-For instance in the commonwealth games village all the residential high-rises were specified to be GRIHA rated.
+Now it’s being demanded that the building is sustainable, and energy efficient.
+For instance, in the Commonwealth Games village, all the residential high-rises were specified to be GRIHA-rated.
 The windows for each of them were designed considering the same.